Duckjinkim/Duckjinkim/README.md

-# 🚀 DJ Kim - Sr. Network Engineer Portfolio
+# 🚀 DJ Kim - Network Engineer Portfolio

 👋 **Welcome to my GitHub portfolio!**
 I’m a results-driven IT professional with **over 8 years** of experience in *data center operations*, *network engineering*, and *IDC management*.
 I specialize in maintaining mission-critical infrastructure, managing large-scale environments (**5,000+ servers**, **3,000+ firewall policies**), and delivering operational excellence with a focus on network reliability and security.